CumulusNetworks/docs/content/cumulus-linux/Layer-3/Bidirectional-Forwarding-Detection---BFD.md

 ```

 To return more **detailed** information on active BFD sessions, use the
-To troubleshoot BFD, run the NCLU `net show bfd sessions` or `net show
-bfd sessions detail` command (results are for an
+`net show bfd sessions detail` command (results are for an
-IPv6-connected peer):.
+IPv6-connected peer):

     cumulus@switch:~$ net show bfd sessions detail